Hilaryous/walkabout/README.md

 # I3: Walking Plans from One Spot
 ### Needs: ###
   * User can pick a distance
-  * Locations are selected
+  * Sights are selected
   * Generate a walk
   * Display the walk to the user

 ### Wants: ###
   * Mobile/Web
   * Filtering Landmarks
-  * User can upload photos of locations
+  * User can upload photos of sights

 ### Emergency: ###
   * User can only pick from a certain number of distances